 Training for New Contact Lens Wearers

 After the initial contact lens fitting, a follow-up exam is scheduled one week later to determine if the trial contact lenses fit well and you are seeing clearly.
-During the follow-up exam, Dr. Ramsey will recheck the fit of the contact lenses and retest your vision with the contacts on.
+During the follow-up exam, Dr. Kara will recheck the fit of the contact lenses and retest your vision with the contacts on.
 If there are any problems with the contacts, a new set of trial lenses may be dispensed.
-Once you feel comfortable in the lenses and Dr. Ramsey confirms that you are seeing clearly, your contact lens prescription will be finalized.
+Once you feel comfortable in the lenses and Dr. Kara confirms that you are seeing clearly, your contact lens prescription will be finalized.

 Important Health Considerations while Wearing Contact Lenses